wkeeling/selenium-wire/README.rst

     }
     driver = webdriver.Firefox(seleniumwire_options=options)

-Mitmproxy includes options that can help with performance such as ``stream_large_bodies``.
+Mitmproxy includes options that can help with performance such as ``mitm_stream_large_bodies``.
 Setting this to a low value (e.g. '1k') has been shown to improve performance, in conjunction with the use of ``driver.scopes``.

 *Note that the mitmproxy backend won't work with upstream SOCKS proxies.*